DragonWolfRubyRose/DragonWolfRubyRose/README.md

 - 👋 Hi, I’m @DragonWolfRubyRose
-- 👀 I’m interested in playing video games
+- 👀 I’m interested in playing video games and making new friends
-- 🌱 I’m currently learning how to hack
+- 🌱 I’m currently learning how to hack and be a military police
-- 💞️ I’m looking to collaborate on hacking
+- 💞️ I’m looking to collaborate on hacking and making more friends
 - 📫 How to reach me bloxd.io my name is Dragon_Wolf_Roxy

 <!---